PGS62/KendallTau.jl/README.md

 This (unregistered) Julia package exposes a function `corkendall` that is a candidate to replace the function of the same name in the StatsBase package.

 The package also contains a function `speedtest` that prints a comparison of the execution speed of two (or more) implementations of Kendall Tau. `speedtest` demonstrates that the new version of `corkendall` is about five times faster than the existing StatsBase version.
-See [issue 634](https://github.com/JuliaStats/StatsBase.jl/issues/634).
+See [# 634](https://github.com/JuliaStats/StatsBase.jl/issues/634).

 <details><summary><ins>Speedtest output for v1.0</ins></summary>
 <p>